box/box-ios-sdk/doc/Setup.md

 Configure Your Partner Integration App
 --------------------------
-Follow the instructions for creating a [Partner Integration](https://developer.box.com/docs/partner-integrations).
+Read the documentation for working with [Partner Integrations](https://developer.box.com/docs/partner-integrations).

 Then, in your App configuration page, find your 'client_id' and 'client_secret' under 'OAuth2 Parameters'.
 These values are needed for initializing the SDK in your app.